 The extension also gives people extra time to gather their records or access a computer.
 These are key in helping people file electronically, which is the optimal way to speed up the refund process.
 Although these reasons might seem fairly trivial, the newly introduced practices of social distancing can makes things much more difficult.
 Therefore, an extension affords people a little extra time to get their taxes and financial affairs in order.

 Perhaps most importantly, the extension may be crucial for taxpayers who owe the government money.
 The coronavirus pandemic has already had a significant negative impact on the economy, including business closures and job losses.
 Those who are experiencing financial pressures likely appreciate the extra time.

-The extension of the federal income tax filing and payment deadline to July 15 is completely automatic.
+The extension of the federal income tax filing and payment deadline to May 17 is completely automatic.
 But if you need more time, you will need to file for an extension with Form 4868.
 This extension is for six months and applies only to filing.
-Your federal taxes are still due on July 15, so if you don’t pay them by then, you will incur penalties and interest.
+Your federal taxes are still due on May 17, so if you don’t pay them by then, you will incur penalties and interest.

 Dealing With Economic Uncertainty

 - The coronavirus pandemic has pushed millions into unemployment and the economy into a recession.
 Financial advisors can help navigate these troubled times.
 To simplify the search, use SmartAsset’s free tool.
 It will match you with financial advisors in your area in just 5 minutes.
 If you’re ready to find an advisor, get started now.

 - There are certain personal finance fundamentals that you need to get in order, ideally before a recession hits.
 Here’s how to prepare for a recession.